rpzdb/docs/source/includes/_zones.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the node to retrieve
+id | The ID of the node to retrieve

 ## Create Zone